Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/javascript-in-the-gdn.md

 });
 ~~~

+&nbsp;

 Smartling captures the following strings from this example:

+&nbsp;

 * ‘New user has been added.’
 * ‘Username: {{0}}’
 * ‘Role: {{0}}’

+&nbsp;

-### Translate JSON inside a Javascript string literal
+### Translate JSON inside a JavaScript string literal

+&nbsp;

-If you have a JSON object inside your Javascript you can use the JSON directives to identify the translatable content, but you still need to tell Smartling to parse the content as JSON.
+If you have a JSON object inside your JavaScript you can use the JSON directives to identify the translatable content, but you still need to tell Smartling to parse the content as JSON.
 Do this with the

 <sl:translate_json> tag.</sl:translate_json>